suryanarayanrenjith/gmailnator-classifier/README.md

 Based on our internal experiments with a held-out validation set, the refined model achieved an estimated validation accuracy of **93%**.

 ## Live Demo
 Check out the live web version of the Gmailnator Email Classifier [here](https://gmailnator-classifier-webui.vercel.app/).
+You can also pass an email address as a URL parameter (e.g., `?email=example@gmail.com`) to automatically classify it.

 ## License